 Our sessions and activities are designed to support individuals with multiple support needs and neurodiverse conditions.
-Most groups are in-person, at the the Old Schoolhouse however, we are still using virtual delivery via video calls where necessary.
+Sessions take place at either the Old Schoolhouse in Westhill or Belgrave House, Aberdeen as well as occasional outreach activities across the Northeast of Scotland.

-Our team work hard to ensure sessions are fun, engaging and most importantly, beneficial!
+Our team work hard to design sessions are fun, engaging and most importantly, beneficial!

 We deliberately keep group sizes small to accommodate for everyone’s needs and make sure everyone gets chance to participate but therefore, sessions become full quickly.

 You must register with us before booking any sessions.

 For children with multiple support needs and their families

 Enjoy some relaxed time with the whole family in our soft play area and sensory room.
 Our staff will be on hand to make suggestions for beneficial play and activities.